Critical Analysis of a Jewish Leader: Gideon the Judge

 Ephraim in kindness and humility, declaring publicly that he has done nothing

 in this war compared to them.
-After all, since G-d gave Oreb and Zeeb into Ephraim s
+After all, since G-d gave Oreb and Zeeb

-Scripture relates, appeased their indignation against him.
-While a Jewish
+Gideon.
+This, Scripture relates, appeased their indignation against

-leader must react to other nations with pride and resoluteness (and, in the
+him.
+While a Jewish leader must react to other nations with pride and

-face of belligerence, with confrontation), when interacting with his brethren
+resoluteness (and, in the face of belligerence, with confrontation), when

-he must usually act with humility and understanding.
-Thus, Gideon appeases the tribe of Ephraim,
+understanding.
+Thus, Gideon appeases the tribe of Ephraim, maintaining Shalom

-maintaining Shalom Bayit ( Peace of the House ),
+Bayit ( Peace of the House ), and thereby preventing internecine bloodshed.

 There is, however, an exception to